The Four Pass Loop: A Hike That Will Make You Cry Tears of Joy

 So tear yourself away from the morning views of Snowmass Mountain reflected in Snowmass Lake and return to the main trail to conquer your final pass.
 The first section of trail is swampy and wet, and bug spray may save your ass.
 Use a log bridge to make a dry crossing (finally!) of Snowmass Creek.

 Next, spend a mile switchbacking up a thousand feet to a beautiful, grassy basin, where you’ll have good views of the pass towering another thousand feet above you.
-Take a shot of sugar and continue your ascent.
+So take a shot of sugar and continue your ascent.

 Hopefully you’ve got some camera batteries left after three days, because the views from Buckskin Pass (12,462′) will give you nine heart attacks.
 Seriously, if you don’t like this pass, you have no soul.

 Turn one way, and the black, slightly sinister massif of Pyramid Peak (14,018′) stares down at you.
-Do a one-eighty, and you’re face to face with the horned “Batman” summit of Snowmass Mountain (14,092′).
+Next, do a one-eighty, and you’re face to face with the horned “Batman” summit of Snowmass Mountain (14,092′).

 After your photo shoot (“you’re a cheetah, a very sad cheetah”), begin one of Colorado’s most glorious descents as you return to Crater Lake to close the Four Pass Loop.
 (In July 2015, we had to start by down climbing a small snow bench on the far side of Buckskin Pass.)